 This new version does not come in sizes.
 Instead, you have an adjustable harness shown below, so you can have a very precise fit for your torso length.
 There are letters on the back that can guide you in the process of fitting the pack but you can choose any length because of the hook and loop Velcro connection.
 So this is what they call the Trailflex system which allows for a very precise fit in the size range 41 – 56 cm (16 – 22 in).

-The system is based on a lightweight spring steel wishbone frame which runs behind the back panel.
+The system is based on a lightweight spring steel wishbone frame that runs behind the back panel.
 It is positioned so that it transfers the load to the lumbar zone which is with a huge padding, as expected for the area with the biggest weight impact, see it below.
 The back panel is anatomical, nicely padded and with the ventilation system in place.

 So all in all, this is a rather efficient and nice design as it should be for a pack designed to carry over 20 kilograms of weight.